16 min read read

 The Scenario

-When you see this error, it is because you passed an actual object to JSON.parse().
-When an object is converted to a string automatically, it becomes [object Object].
+When you see this error, it usually means an actual object was passed into JSON.parse().
+When an object is coerced into a string, it becomes [object Object].
 The second character in that string is the letter o.

 const myData = { id: 1 };